ShawonAshraf/fedora-playbooks/README.md

 | VPNs and other email clients | Same as above. |

 > [!NOTE]
-> If you're using a new gen Thinkpad (e.g. P1 Gen 7 or newer), read [OMGLinux guide](https://www.omglinux.com/boot-linux-modern-lenovo-thinkpads-bios-setting/) on how to enable secure boot for non-Microsoft operating systems in the bios.
+> If you're using a new gen Thinkpad (e.g. P1 Gen 7 or newer), read the [OMGLinux guide](https://www.omglinux.com/boot-linux-modern-lenovo-thinkpads-bios-setting/) on how to enable secure boot for non-Microsoft operating systems in the bios.